ntalbotdev/answerly-nuxt/README.md

 # Answerly Nuxt App

-A modern Nuxt 4 application using Supabase for authentication, database (PostgreSQL), and profile assets storage.
-It uses Pinia for state management and Tailwind CSS for styling.
+A robust Nuxt 4 CRUD application leveraging Supabase for authentication, database management, and profile asset storage, Pinia for state handling, and Tailwind CSS for modern UI styling.
+Testing is provided via Vitest for unit tests and Playwright for end-to-end automation.

 ## Features

 - Supabase Auth (email/password)
 - User profile creation and management
 - Public profile pages
-- Profile editing and assets upload
+- Profile editing and assets upload (avatar/banner via Supabase Storage)
 - Ask questions to any user (optionally anonymously)
 - Users can answer questions they receive
 - Questions are only published after being answered